 - ZOOL 409 – Animal Physiology and Nutrition (3-3-4)(F)(FF).
 Physiological principles common to all forms of animal life with a focus on nutrition are discussed.
 Physiological adaptations required to live in a variety of environments and deal with a diversity of diets are presented.
 PREREQ: BIOL 304 and BIOL 320.

 Alternatively, students may choose to meet this requirement by completing an internship or mentored research project.
-Students who perform independent research within the University or with a community mentor must co-enroll in:
+Students who perform independent research within the University or with a community mentor must co-enroll in one of the following:

 Students who have already completed their Finishing Foundation requirement may also enroll in these courses.
 In this case, the credits will be applied towards the student’s upper-division biology credits.

-Instructions for enrollment in the Finishing Foundations Program:
+Steps for Enrollment in the Finishing Foundations Program

-Students can use Broncojobs to search for internship opportunities available to Boise State students.
+Students can use Handshake to search for internship opportunities available to Boise State students.
 Opportunities may also be found on the Biology Department’s OrgSync site that connects students to volunteer and job opportunities.